 Thank you!
 Oh, I loved writing it yes, so much fun, a lot of it was in my head or on my hard drive already, it’s the product of a lifetime of research, I suppose!
 Certainly writing the book kind of helped put a lot of seemingly unconnected facts into order for me.
 I think the chapter I most enjoyed writing was the Hanky Panky chapter, I’ve always been a bit of a fanboy when it comes to the American Bar at The Savoy and its a drink, and in Ada Coleman, a person that has not had a great deal written about them in the past.
 She seemed like such a great character and it's an excellent drink so it was really rewarding putting that tail down on paper.

 I wrote the book as a commissioned piece for Hi-Spirits and working with Poppy Croft and the team there was such a delight, I must say they very much gave me pretty free rein with the contents.
 I hope that people do actually read it as there is plenty of stuff in there relating to the worlds favourite drinks that I don’t think is widely known.

 If any of Lydon Higginson, Craig Harper, Tristan Stephenson and Stuart Ekins are there then it's usually a pretty good night.
-I always enjoy bumping into Burt and Ernie - sorry Peter and Salvatore.
-If I’m in New York then I hope Jay Zimmerman will drag me out of the event, bro talk me to some excellent ancient place I’ve never heard of.
-Internationally there are so many people from this great industry of ours that it would be impossible to list them all here, they all seem to show up on Iberville Street at 3 am at Tales though.
+I always enjoy bumping into Bert and Ernie - sorry, Peter and Salvatore.
+If I’m in New York, then I hope Jay Zimmerman will drag me out of the event, bro-talk me to some excellent ancient place I’ve never heard of.
+Internationally there are so many people from this great industry of ours that it would be impossible to list them all here, they all seem to show up on Iberville Street at 3am at Tales though.